MetPX/sarracenia/docs/source/Contribution/Design.rst

  - multiple server nodes.
 Each standalone.

- - sr - load balancer, just re-directs to a sr node? dd1,dd2,
+ - sr3 - load balancer, just re-directs to a sr3 node?
+   dd1,dd2,

-   broker on sr node has connection thereafter.
+   broker on sr3 node has connection thereafter.

 Independent DD